 Even if the odds of success are slim, there is no harm in trying to lose weight, right?

-Unfortunately, striving for weight loss is not a benign pursuit in which the worst-case scenario means that you simply return to where you started.
-Research has shown that weight cycling – repeatedly losing and regaining weight – is associated with numerous health problems, including a higher overall death rate and twice the normal risk of dying from heart disease, regardless of one’s baseline weight.
+Unfortunately, striving for weight loss is not a benign pursuit in which the worst-case scenario means that you simply returns to where you started.
+Research has shown that weight cycling – repeatedly losing and regaining weight – is associated with numerous health problems, including a higher overall death rate and an increased risk of dying from heart disease, regardless of one’s baseline weight.

 Okay, but my doctor told me I need to lose weight.